Fatigue during menstruation: how can you get back into shape?

 It's normal to feel tired during your menstrual cycle.
 It's a natural mechanism that needs to be accepted, listened to and respected.
 Avoid stressful tasks, limit the use of screens in the evening before going to sleep, and read a book instead.
 You can also take up practices such as yoga or meditation.

-Hormonal changes in women are responsible for many symptoms, including fatigue, sometimes extreme fatigue during or before periods.
+Hormonal changes in women are responsible for a host of symptoms, including fatigue - sometimes extreme fatigue - during or before the period.
 As menstruation approaches, estrogen and progesterone levels drop, leading to extreme fatigue.
-Fortunately, this doesn't have to be the case, and there are solutions to counter menstrual fatigue.
+Fortunately, this doesn't have to be the case and there are solutions to counter this menstrual fatigue.

 You may also like :